CalsRanna/rsp/readme.md

 #### Repository

 You can use `make:repository` to create a repository and its' interface, or you can create them manually if you want to.
-Remember that the repository should extends `Cals\RSPArchitecture\Repositories\Implementations\Repository` if you create it manually.
+Remember that the repository should extends `Cals\RSP\Repositories\Implementations\Repository` if you create it manually.

 The repository is like below: